 The next day a large force of Japanese troops came over Mt.
 Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
 A Company was on beach duty that night and the Japanese brought up barges with artillery set up on them that began shelling the beach.
 The company returned fire which resulted in the barges withdrawing.

 It was at 10:00 P.M. that the decision was made to send a jeep – under a white flag – behind enemy lines to negotiate terms of surrender.
 The problem soon became that no white cloth could be found.
 Phil Parish, a truck driver for A Co., 192nd, realized that he had bedding buried in the back of his truck and searched for it.
 The bedding became the “white flags” that were flown on the jeeps.
 At 11:40 P.M., the ammunition dumps were destroyed.
-At midnight Companies B and D, and A Company, 194th, received an order from Gen. Weaver to stand down.
-At 2:oo A.M.
-April 9, Gen. King sent a jeep under a white flag carrying Colonel Everett C. Williams, Col. James V. Collier, and Major Marshall Hurt to meet with the Japanese commander about terms of surrender.
-(The driver was from the tank group.)
+At midnight A Company, 194th and B and D Companies, 192nd, received an order from Gen. Weaver to stand down.
+At 2:oo am on April 9, Gen. King sent a jeep under a white flag carrying Colonel Everett C. Williams, Col. James V. Collier, and Major Marshall Hurt to meet with the Japanese commander about terms of surrender.
+The driver was Cpl.
+Bill Burns, HQ Co., 192nd.
+During the trip, a Japanese fighter strafed the jeeps, but the drivers were able to maneuver the jeeps, repeatedly, out of the line of fire.
+One of the officers stated they could hear the driver’s teeth chattering.
+The strafing ended when a Japanese reconnaissance plane ordered the fighter to stop strafing.

 Shortly after daylight Collier and Hunt returned with word of the appointment.
 It was at about 6:45 A.M. that tank battalion commanders received the order “crash.”
-Capt.
-Arthur Root, the company commander, ordered the crews to destroy their tanks.
+Col. Miller told his men of the surrender and the tankers were ordered to destroy their tanks.
+First, they fired armor-piercing shells into the engines of their trucks and then circled the tanks and did the same.
 They cut the gas lines and threw torches into the tanks.
 Within minutes, the ammunition inside the tanks began exploding.
 Most of the company waited in their bivouac for the Japanese to make contact, while others attempted to reach Corregidor which had not surrendered.
+In a bit of irony, an officer from the Army Finance Corps showed up and each man was paid 15.00 dollars for four months of fighting.
+That evening they ate the best meal they had in months.

 According to a member of HQ Co., 194th, Gen. King spoke to the men and said, “I’m the man who surrendered you, men.
 It’s not your fault.”
 He also spoke to the members of the 17th Ordnance Company and B Company, 192nd, and told them something similar.
 King ordered them to surrender and threatened to court-martial anyone who didn’t.
 Gen. King with his two aides, Maj.
 Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
 They were followed by another jeep – also flying another large white flag – with Col. Collier and Maj.
 Hurt in it.
 As the jeeps made their way north they were strafed and small bombs were dropped by a Japanese plane.
 The drivers of both jeeps and the jeeps were provided by the tank group and both men managed to avoid the bullets.
 The strafing ended when a Japanese reconnaissance plane ordered the fighter pilot to stop strafing.